Procedure: Gift fund governance

 - the gift or donor brings the University into disrepute.

 - The Deemed Return Rate is reviewed and set on an annual basis by the Investment Office.
-Perpetual Funds (Endowment) that can no longer support their purpose following any adjustment to this rate are reviewed and an expenditure plan approved for the following budget cycle by the Deputy Director (Operations), Alumni Relations & Philanthropy.
+Perpetual Funds (Endowment) that can no longer support their purpose following any adjustment to this rate are reviewed and an expenditure plan is approved for the following budget cycle by the Vice-President (Advancement).

 |Printable version (PDF)|